PartnershipOnAI/safelife/README.md

 To play the game, run

-    python3 -m safelife --load ./levels
+    python3 -m safelife play ./levels

 That will play all of the levels in the `levels` folder.
-Other levels can be played using e.g. `--load ./levels/mazes`.
+Other levels can be played using e.g. `play ./levels/mazes`.
 You can also play a randomized level using e.g.

-    python3 -m safelife --difficulty 5
+    python3 -m safelife play --difficulty 5

 Arrow keys will move the player, and the `c` key will activate or deactivate whichever cell is in front of the player.
 Press `shift-R` to restart a level, although it incurs some point penalty.
 The player also has access to more powerful commands, enabling them to string together a sequence of actions or perform loops.
 For more details on exactly which keys do what, see `game_loop.py`.